Teaching & Learning

 School Chaplaincy and Student Welfare Program

-St Joseph's is fortunate to have a SWSWWP coordinator employed, through funding, for Student welfare and wellbeing.
-The funded Welfare and Wellbeing Coordinator program enables us to employ the services of Anna Evans.
-Anna will run our "Faith In Action" programs such as Mini-Vinnies, and our visits to the local aged care facility - Burrowa House.
-Anna introduced 'KidsMatter' to the school in 2017 and also uses her artistic talents and skills as a qualified Art Therapist.
-Anna's employment under this program brings a new dimension to St Joseph's and we are grateful for the funding.
+St Joseph's is fortunate to have a Chaplin employed, for Student welfare and wellbeing.
+The Welfare and Wellbeing Coordinator program enables us to employ the services of Sarah Rose.
+Sarah runs our "Faith In Action" programs such as Mini-Vinnies, and our visits to the local aged care facility - Burrowa House.

 Key Competencies

-• Listening and interacting with elders and professionals in our community through experiences such as the Burrowa House visits and BEEP.
+- Listening and interacting with elders and professionals in our community through experiences such as the Burrowa House visits.